 Syllabus

 15800 Calvary Rd Kansas City, MO 64147

 BI621 - NEW TESTAMENT OVERVIEW II

 Course: BI621 (E/NE) -New Testament Overview II

-Credit: Three credits Semester: Fall 2024
+Credit: Three credits

+Semester: Fall 2025 Session 2

-Dates: October 21 - December 13, 2024
+October 20 - December 12, 2025 Dates:

 Time: Wednesday 6:00 -9:00 pm Central Time

 Place: CABRE 100

-Professor: Dr. Gary Gromacki, Th.M., D.Min., Ph.D.
+Dr. Gary Gromacki, Th.M., D.Min., Ph.D.
+Professor:

 Department Chair of Bible and Theology

 Director of the Ph.D. in Bible and Theology Program

 Director of the Master of Arts in Bible and Theology Program

 Professor of Bible and Theology

 Phone: 816-425-6174

 Email: gary.gromacki@calvary.edu

 DESCRIPTION

 This course is an introduction and synthetic overview of Acts and the Pauline epistles (Romans through Philemon).

-This course is offered in two formats: in-person and online.
-Students registered for in-person attend the classes in person, online students attend the classes via the online classroom.
-For both in-person and online students, assignments and interaction outside of the class period are done in the learning management system.
+This is a blended class, meaning that both campus and online students take this class together.
+Campus students attend the classes in person, online students attend the classes via the online classroom.
+All interaction and assignments for campus and online students are done in the online classroom.

 OBJECTIVES

 General competencies to be achieved.
 You will:

-1.Explain the history of the early church and argument of the book of Acts.
-(PLO 1, 2, 3, 4, 5) (A 1, 5, 6) 2.Explain the historical background and argument of each of the Pauline epistles (Romans through Philemon) (PLO 1, 2, 3, 4, 5) (A 1, 2, 5, 6) Our Mission: To prepare Christians to live and serve in the Church and in the world according to the Biblical worldview Specific competencies to be achieved.
+1. Explain the history of the early church and argument of the book of Acts.
+(PLO 1, 2, 3, 4, 5) (A 1, 5, 6) 2.
+Explain the historical background and argument of each of the Pauline epistles (Romans through Philemon) (PLO 1, 2, 3, 4, 5) (A 1, 2, 5, 6) Our Mission: To prepare Christians to live and serve in the Church and in the world according to the Biblical worldview Specific competencies to be achieved.
 You will: